FranciscoMoretti/site/content/blog/how-to-set-up-prettier-and-eslint-in-vs-code-for-next-js.md

 npm install prettier --save-dev
 ```

-To learn more about the benefits of [[letting-go-of-control-embracing-the-prettier-code-formatter|embracing the power of Prettier]].
+To learn more about the benefits of [embracing the power of Prettier](blog/letting-go-of-control-embracing-the-prettier-code-formatter.md).

 ### Step 2: Installing the Prettier VS Code Extension
 Next, navigate to the Extensions view in VS Code and search for the "Prettier - Code formatter" extension by Esben Petersen.
 This is a people's favourite with 33M downloads as of 2023.
 Click on the "Install" button to add it to your editor.
-Check out this other post to learn more about the [[prettier-the-code-formatter-vs-code-extension-for-modern-web-development|Prettier formatter VS Code extension]].
+Check out this other post to learn more about the [Prettier formatter VS Code extension](blog/prettier-the-code-formatter-vs-code-extension-for-modern-web-development.md).

 ### Step 3: Installing ESLint in Your Project
 Similarly, install ESLint as a development dependency by running the following command in the integrated terminal: